Vulnpire/Banshee/README.md

   - First Ctrl+C: cancels context and finishes in-flight operations, printing partial results
   - Second Ctrl+C: forces exit (code 130)

+## Operational guidance

+- Passive by design: Results come from Google’s index.
+This minimizes direct touch on targets compared to active crawlers.
+- Wordlist strategy: Provide a dictionary of paths or filenames; Banshee will apply targeted inurl queries to surface indexed paths that resemble crawler findings—without directly crawling the site.
+- Scope control: Combine -a with -x exclusions to broaden scope while keeping noise down.
+- Output hygiene: Use -o to accumulate a clean, deduplicated corpus across runs.
+- Quota strategy: Maintain several API keys in keys.txt; reduce pages or increase delay for long sessions.

 ## Tips